 'Living in the Journey'

-Megan Gordon is second woman engineering valedictorian in 15 years
+Megan Montgomery is second woman engineering valedictorian in 15 years

 Published in Utah State Engineer – Oct.
-2, 2017 – Civil Engineering alumna Megan Gordon never thought she’d be a valedictorian.
+2, 2017 – Civil Engineering alumna Megan Montgomery never thought she’d be a valedictorian.
 She hadn’t even considered a degree in engineering.

-CEE Department Head Dr. Paul Barr says Gordon isn’t one to self-promote or make excuses about the hard work that comes with earning an engineering degree.
-At age 14, Gordon’s father died, and serious health problems during her sophomore year nearly forced her to quit school.
+CEE Department Head Dr. Paul Barr says Montgomery isn’t one to self-promote or make excuses about the hard work that comes with earning an engineering degree.
+At age 14, her father died, and serious health problems during her sophomore year nearly forced her to quit school.

 “Life didn’t always go well for Megan,” said Barr.
 “But she persevered.”